 When interest rates were high, Adjustable Rate Mortgages (ARMs) were popular.
 The initial interest rates on ARMs are usually lower than for fixed rate loans, so borrowers often hoped that mortgage rates would drop before the ARM adjusted upwards, allowing them to refinance into a lower interest fixed rate loan.
 Sometimes this worked, other times it didn’t, but borrowers took the risk.
+So, when could an ARM make sense?

 Since the average interest rate on a 30 year fixed rate mortgage (reported by Freddie Mac) has been at or near historic lows since 2009, are there still good reasons to opt for an ARM?
 It may make sense in some situations, but you’ll need careful analysis to be sure it’s right for you.